Lukas-Vasionis/Interactive-Research-Poster/README.md

 This repository demonstrates some concepts of interactive poster which can overcome the problem of sharing complex ideas in quick and attractive manner.
 The following interactive poster describes a mock reseach paper, and uses some simple widgets to expand data visualisation capacity.
 It also demonstrates potential to design your poster with predefined great-looking elements like containers for chapters, standartized text options and custom background images.
 Finally, streamlit framework provides infrastructure to share your interactive poster as a webpage for free.
 This provides a free hub to share your results with global community of science.

-You may find our example here: https://goposteryourself.streamlit.app/, or by loading this poster locally.

 ![Page screen shot](https://github.com/Lukas-Vasionis/posters/blob/master/img/intro_scrshot.png?raw=True)